chwhiz/PermitTrack/README.md

 # ww's permit checker

-ww's permit Checker is a simple tool that allows you to check if a permit is valid or not by entering an OR (Official Receipt) number.
-It is designed to be easy to use and can be integrated into any application that requires permit validation.

-Installation
-To install the Permit Checker, simply clone this repository and run the following command:
+230527

+this is a simple permit checker made out of PHP that I made to make permit checking more easier. i made this while I'm bored lol

+## Setup

+Change line 87's url.

+You can do whatever you want in the code.
+If you want to do some experiments then go for it :))

-Usage
+## Usage
-To use the Permit Checker, you can import it into your application and call the checkPermit function, passing in the permit number as a parameter.
-The function will return a boolean value indicating whether the permit is valid or not.
+To use the Permit Checker, put the permit number in the field and submit. it will send a post request to the permit site you have entered and gets the content. then it will filter the uneccessary tags and show the name.

 Contributing
-If you would like to contribute to the Permit Checker, please fork this repository and submit a pull request.
+If you would like to contribute, please fork this repository and submit a pull request.
 All contributions are welcome!

 License
-The Permit Checker is licensed under the MIT License.
+ww's permit checker is licensed under the MIT License.
 See the LICENSE file for more information.

+Thank you!!

+- wonwoonieeee